 Algarve oranges are juicy, sweet, and have thin skin.
-The best time to eat oranges in the Algarve is in December-January or June-July as these are the two picking seasons.
+The best time to eat oranges in the Algarve is in December-January or June-July, as these are the two picking seasons.

-But in addition to oranges, you should try peaches, apricots, raspberries, watermelon.
+But in addition to oranges, you should try peaches, apricots, raspberries, and watermelon.
 The warm Mediterranean climate allows the fruit to be sweet and very tasty.

 Although the Algarve is not usually considered a culinary destination, there are undoubtedly several typical dishes that you have to try.
-From fish, seafood to various sweets, not to mention the wonderful orange of the Algarve.
+From fish, and seafood to various sweets, not to mention the wonderful orange of the Algarve.
 There is a lot to enjoy during your stay in the Algarve.